openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * credential response always returns an array when not returning a transaction_id with the option for additional meta-data
    * deferred credential response always returns an array (same as credential response)
-   * moved notification_id to the metadata in the credential response

    -14